-The school's Sex and Religion Education (SRE) curriculum meets new national requirements having been re-written by the Director of T&L (Global) and reviewed by the Assistant Headteacher i/c Pastoral Care.
+The school's Sex and Religion Education (SRE) curriculum meets national requirements.
 The SRE scheme of work is delivered in PSE and RE lessons in Key Stage 3 (Years 7-9) and in Citizenship and Religion lessons in Key Stage 4 (Years 10 and 11).
-Our Sixth Form benefit from 'drop down days' throughout the course of the year which covers all aspects for SRE.
+Our Sixth Form benefit from 'drop down days' and a tutorial programme throughout the course of each year which cover SRE.